tcpalmer/nina-scheduler/concepts/index.md

 ## Runtime Execution in the Advanced Sequencer

 The plugin provides a single primary instruction for the NINA Advanced Sequencer: _Target Scheduler Container_.
 The instruction is placed into a Sequential Instruction set.
-Triggers can be added to it as needed and should interact with the plugin as expected - for example various autofocus triggers, meridian flip, etc.
+You can also add other NINA instructions to [custom event containers](../sequencer/container.html#custom-event-instructions) and have them run when specific events occur, like starting a new target.

 A perfectly valid sequence could consist of nothing more than start up instructions (connect equipment, cool camera), the sequential instruction set containing Target Scheduler Container and required triggers, and end instructions (park, warm camera, disconnect).

 When the instruction executes, it does the following in a loop:
 * Query the _Planning Engine_ for the best target to image at the present time.
 If no target is available now but will be later, it will automatically wait for that time before calling the Planning Engine again.
-* If the planner returns a target and it is either the first target or different from the previous, it will issue the instructions to slew to the target (and rotate if needed) and then center (plate solve).
+* If the planner selected a target, it will return the instructions to take a single exposure.
+If the target is different from the previous target, the instructions will include a slew to the target (and rotate if needed) and then center (plate solve).
-* It will then begin executing exposures, switching filters and (optionally) dithering as needed.
+* The container will then begin executing instructions: slew/center (if needed), switch filter, (optionally) dither if needed, and exposing.
-* The instruction will also transparently add a trigger to stop acquisition on this target at a specified time.
-* When the exposures have completed or the trigger stops execution, the instruction will loop back and call the Planning Engine again.
+* When the instructions complete, the container loops back and calls the planner again.
+To avoid excessive slew/centers, the planner has provisions to 'stick' with a target for at least a minimum period of time.
 * If the Planning Engine returns null, the instruction completes.

+The plugin provides additional instructions for the advanced sequencer:
+* Custom loop conditions can be added to your sequence to control continuation based on the planner status.
+* Since Target Scheduler is controlling acquisition, you can also configure it to [take flats automatically](../flats.html).
+* If you have multiple OTAs/cameras on the same mount, you can use [synchronization](../synchronization.html) to have them image at the same time.

 See the [Advanced Sequencer](../sequencer/index.html) for details.